Sleleu/philosophers/README.md

 ### Shared variables with threads

 A variable is shared only if one of its instances is referenced by more than one thread.
 To access shared variables, it's important to implement a mechanism to protect a variable shared by several threads.
 This mecanisme is called **mutex** (MUTual EXclusion).
-A variable can lock a shared memory zone.
+A variable typed `pthread_mutex_t` can lock a shared memory zone.

 To dynamically initialize a mutex, we can use to function `pthread_mutex_init` :